thabangkgatlhanye7117/wireframing/README.md

     see how the end user will interact with the application and gives developers ideas to design the interactions to achieve a particular goal for example call to action buttons and how users will know whether they have clicked or hovered over a button or not.

+ Types of Wireframes

+ There are typically two types of wireframes, low fidelity and high fidelity wireframes.
+Low fidelity is a simple sketched blueprint of a product that has minimal design details and only focusing on the overall structure typically used at the early stages of design.
+High fidelity is a more detailed design blueprint  with  a specific layout and design elements typically used at the end of the design stage closer to the development stage.

+ ALX Airbnb
+ - The ALX airbnb is a high-fidelity wireframe because it has a complete and specific layout with all design detailed and content, it also has a complete and specific navigation and functionality.